Abhinandanaa/SealLaw/README.md

 # ⚖️ SealLaw

-**LawLens** is a beginner-friendly legal advisory web app that provides prewritten insights on common cybercrime issues.
+**SealLaw** is a beginner-friendly legal advisory web app that provides prewritten insights on common cybercrime issues.
 It's designed as a portfolio project to demonstrate front-end and logical implementation skills using HTML, CSS, JavaScript, and JSON — without relying on paid APIs or ChatGPT integration.

 > 📌 Disclaimer: This tool is for **educational and demonstrational purposes only**.
 The responses are **pre-written and not legally binding**.
 Always consult a licensed professional for actual legal advice.